-Lunar landscapes, big skies, proud cacti, enchanting wine vineyards, kaleidoscopic color palettes: La Vuelta a los Valles Calchaquíes is a drive through Salta that highlights the beauty of this northern Argentine province.
+Lunar landscapes, big skies, proud cacti, enchanting wine vineyards and kaleidoscopic color palettes is what ‘La Vuelta a los Valles Calchaquíes‘ roadtrip is known for.

 Renting a car is the most advantageous method of travel, providing the freedom to stop and capture photos, pick up hitchhikers, hike the terrain, or simply stop and gawk at breathtaking landscapes as frequently as you wish.

 Starting your Salta Roadtrip

 Located in the center of the Calchaquies Valley, Cafayate is a little less than 190 kilometers from Salta, about three and a half hours by car.

 The ‘Sea Shell Gorge’ begins at the railway ghost town of Alemanía where you can stop to explore the old railroad depot and cross the train trestle to take a dip in the river.

-Arriving in Cafayate
+Arrival in Cafayate

 Once you reach Cafayate, where most taking this drive stay overnight, drop in the tourist office located in the central Plaza San Martin (Guemes and San Martin) for maps, brochures, information on activities and tours.

 If you’re arriving here on a Friday or Saturday night reservations are recommended.

 Activities in Cafayate

 Wander a few blocks away from the main plaza and you’ll find yourself deep inside a vibrant neighborhood of locals, unconcerned with the presence of outsiders.

 Be sure to take a step inside Nuestra Señora del Rosario, an impressive cathedral in the main plaza.

 Cafayate’s dry climate, high altitude 1,660 meters above sea level, hot days and cool nights makes it a prime location for wine production.

 Just an hour trip south from Cafayate by car, lies Quilmes, a fascinating pre-Inca, indigenous ruins resting in a lonely dessert.
-Pay a small fee to visit the relics of the once-thriving city.

 The small mountainous pre-colonial town of Cachi lies 165 kilometers north of Cafayate (about five and a half hours by car).